 - Prepares you for K-12, higher education and other educational settings

 - Helps you define and build environments conducive to learning

 - Provides a rigorous, critical investigation of what is and what ought to be in schools

 - Prepares and develops educational leaders in areas of scholarship and public service

-How to apply
+How to Apply

-- Apply to the university
+- Apply for admission to the TWU Graduate School.